recyclarr/recyclarr/README.md

   this in the guides.
 * Profiles get created if they do not exist, or updated if they already exist.
 Profiles get a unique name based on the guide and this name is used to find them in subsequent runs.
+* Tags can be added to any updated or created profiles.

 ## Requirements